 In 2000, Mo accompanied trumpeter and former frequent collaborator Dawn Weber at the Ellsworth-Smith International Trumpet Competition in Bad Sackingen, Germany.

 - 2012 Supported Jennifer Holliday on her featured numbers as a guest member of the Muny Orchestra for their production of Dreamgirls.

-- 2016 Supervised the music for a documentary that will run at the Sheldon Art Gallery in the Spring of 2017.
+- 2016 Supervised the music for a documentary that was shown at the Sheldon Art Gallery in the Spring of 2017.
 Higher Ground highlights the conditions and history of Washington Park Cemetery in St. Louis.

 - 2017 Released his debut CD of original music with his band Mo E All-Stars

 - 2017 Began work as a Keyboard Product Trainer for Casio Music

 From 2000-2002 and from 2012-2017 Mo taught at McKendree University teaching Music Appreciation, Fundamentals of Music, Applied Piano and Vocal Jazz.
 He currently has his own piano studio (Mo Egeston Piano Studio), teaches at Teipen Performing Arts, works as a Product Trainer for Casio Music and accompanies area middle and high school students at recitals and festivals throughout the region.